NMSU-ISA/LTVsystems/docs/src/stationaryDirectionSource/stationaryDirSource.md

 ### Scenario Assumptions

 * single stationary directional source with time-varying beam center
-* single stationary directional receiver with time-varying beam center
+* single stationary receiver
 * multiple stationary ideal point reflectors
 * the source emits an impulse

-For scenario C, we provided the position of the stationary direction source $𝐩ₛ$, the stationary direction receiver's position $𝐩ᵣ$ with time-varying beam center $𝐛(t)$, the transmitted signal $p(t)$, and multiple stationary reflectors say N.
+For scenario C, we provided the position of the stationary direction source $𝐩ₛ$, with time-varying beam center $𝐛(t)$, the stationary direction receiver's position $𝐩ᵣ$, the transmitted signal $p(t)$, and multiple stationary reflectors say N.

 Now the expression for the reflector function is given by